-The application underlying this case study is at the core of an award-winning concept of a distributed multi-player performance called Music for Gongs and Sateleittes.
+The application underlying this case study is at the core of an award-winning concept of a distributed multi-player performance called Music for Gongs and Satellites.
 In short, the vision aims at turning commercially available mobile phones into devices for coordinating a group of performers who are acting as a distributed mass.
-While the application itself may not be of much practical use to most people, it serves perfectly as archetype of an Android app that makes decisive use of real-time features like system clock and GPS sensor modern portable devices are equipped with.
-In this paper, we shall explain how to design, organize and implement such an app in Java on the basis of the Android Studio IDE.
+While the application itself may not be of much practical use to most people, it serves perfectly as archetype of an Android app that makes decisive use of real-time features such as system clock and GPS sensor modern portable devices are equipped with.
+In this paper, I shall explain how to design, organize and implement such an app in Java on the basis of the Android Studio IDE.

 The application uses satellites and the mobile phone´s system clock to control an intelligent algorithm that in turn coordinates and instructs the participants via optical marks, based on where they stand, how, when and where they move, as well as how quickly and often they do so.
 Using a tool based on satellites, the application makes it possible to perform the work in any open space without constraining the dimensions of the area in which the work takes place.
-In principle, the group of participants could be distributed around the globe and still perform as a whole to create ever changing patterns of beautiful gong sounds that are spread out across an open space, which are paired with choreographic movements, and highlighted by visual impact of the performers.
+In principle, the group of participants could be distributed around the globe and still perform as a whole to create ever changing patterns of beautiful gong sounds spread out across an open space, paired with choreographic movements and highlighted by visual impact of the performers.

 Design and Implementation of the Application in Java on Top of Android Studio

 Receiving and processing GPS data from satellites is at the core of this app.
-With the goal of providing this in a simple as possible application with a minimum of code, we decided in favor of using Google´s Fused Location Provider API, where “fused” refers to an implicit handling of the source of the location data from GPS satellites or earthly network whichever is available and more appropriate at the place at which the location data is needed.
+With the goal of providing this in a simple as possible application with a minimum of code, we decided in favor of using Google´s Fused Location Provider API, where “fused” refers to an implicit handling of the source of the location data from GPS satellites or earthly network, whichever is available and more appropriate at the place at which the location data is needed.

 Basically, starting the Fused Location Provider service consists of calling two constituents of the API: a) Getting an initial location fix and b) Launching a task listening for location updates.
-The following two sections will give the details on both calls..
+The following two sections will give the details on both calls.

 Get an Initial Location Fix